JiriResler/KGVB-faceted-filtering-documentation/software-documentation.md

 The following sequence diagram shows how the components interact during runtime when the tool is loading configuration facets:  <br><br>
 ![Sequence diagram](/resources/configuration_facets_sequence_diagram.png)

+1) The user wants to load facets
+    - both from configuration and dynamically generated
+    - when they click the filtering tab for the first time or when they click the "reload facets" button
+2) The KGVB frontend calls the [getFacetsItems function](#get-facets-items) on the KGVB server
+    - its inputs are the graph's configuration's IRI and nodes' IRIs for which the facets are supposed to be loaded
+3) The server loads the configuration as a set of triples
+4) For each defined facet in the configuration the server loads information about the facet and sends its query to a SPARQL endpoint (which is specified in the configuration)
+    - when the KGVB server receives a response from a SPARQL endpoint, it parses the response and adds it to a variable named `facetsItems`
+6) The server sends the `facetsItems` to the frontend

 <a id="dynamically-generated-facets"></a>
 ### Dynamically (locally) generated facets